Introduced range in New Zealand.

 Their environmental struggles are often overlooked

-Sometimes the constant focus on the aggression and predation habits of most mustelids is not only arguably monotonous (it should come as no surprise that wildlife can be aggressive and that predators kill other animals), it can also lead some people to assume that mustelids have it easy and are practically invincible in the wild.
+Sometimes the relentless emphasis on the aggression and predation habits of most mustelids in media is not only arguably monotonous (it should come as no surprise that wildlife can be aggressive and that predators kill other animals), it can also lead some people to assume that mustelids have it easy and are practically invincible in the wild.
 Often not enough attention is given to their daily struggles.

-For instance, many mustelids sometimes put their lives at risk when trying to catch a meal and can sustain a paralysing or fatal injury from their prey, or even the surrounding elements.
-The hunt is not always successful.
-Many are also prey to a number of predators such as dogs, wolves, bobcats, coyotes, foxes, and birds of prey, with humans in particular being the greatest threat to nearly all species when it comes to habitat encroachment and destruction, overhunting, road traffic accidents, unregulated fur trade, and illegal trafficking.
-Like most wildlife, mustelids have to be very cautious animals to survive, and the often regurgitated and glorified assertion that they are “fearless” inaccurately implies they do not acknowledge danger.
-There is a reason they are often hard to spot even in areas where they are abundant.
+Many mustelids are prey to a number of predators such as dogs, wolves, bobcats, coyotes, foxes, bears, and birds of prey, with humans in particular being the greatest threat to nearly all species when it comes to habitat encroachment and destruction, overhunting, road traffic accidents, trapping, unregulated fur trade, and illegal trafficking.
+Like most wildlife, mustelids have to be very cautious to survive, and the often regurgitated and glamorised assertion that they are “fearless” inaccurately implies they do not acknowledge danger.
+There is a reason most are hard to spot even in areas where they are abundant.

 References What Are Mustelids?
 Badgers | Ferret-Badgers | Fisher | Grisons | Martens | Otters | Tayra | Weasels | Wolverine